bjensen/bin-utilities/README.md

 bin-utilities
 =============
-* old - Opens the latest file of a director in a editor of your choice.
+* old - Opens the latest file of a directory in a editor of your choosing.
 Usage: old db/migrate